bashhack/gitbak/go/README.md

 - Handles concurrent executions safely with file locking
 - Continuous tracking with sequential commit numbering
 - Support for continuing sessions
-- Robust error handling and retry logic
+- Robust error handling with configurable retry limits
+- Smart retry logic that resets on different errors or successful operations
 - Terminal disconnect protection (SIGHUP handling)
-- Cross-platform support with native Go implementation
+- Native Go implementation (currently supports Unix-like platforms only, such as Linux, macOS, and BSD)

 ## Usage